-All monitoring results will be recorded in the site Monitoring Register.
+All monitoring results will be recorded in the site Monitoring Register and communicated to Masen through the Quarterly Environmental Progress Reports.

 Based on the findings of the SESIA, the following parameters will be monitored.
 It should be noted that this table is a summary only, and the details of the methods, parameters and frequencies are provided in the subsequent discussion.